garazdawi/erlang.github.io/_posts/2019-9-9-persistent_term.md

 ```

 This gives a performance degradation of about 20%, so not really what we want.
-However if we place the counter in [persistent\_term](http://erlang.org/doc/man/persistent_term.html)
+However, if we place the counter in [persistent\_term](http://erlang.org/doc/man/persistent_term.html)
-like the code below we get a performance increase by about 140%, so that is much
+like the code below we get a performance increase by about 140%, which is much
-more inline with what we wanted.
+more in line with what we wanted.

 ```
 cnt_pt_incr(Counter) ->